 The Biggest Advantage

 Having a digital payment gateway that works offline is a big advantage.
 However, Namaste Pay adds its most value to those living in rural areas where internet penetration is extremely low.
 In those areas, people are deprived of a convenient e-wallet in the absence of an internet connection.
-Now with Namaste Pay, they will be able to pay and purchase goods and services with ease.
+Now with Namaste Pay, they will be able to pay and purchase goods and services with ease, using the USSD code.
+It is the same as buying data packs, and voice packs with *code#.

 Check out: Connect IPS; Digital Payment Simplified

 Namaste Pay is revolutionary and It is different.
-It works offline and allows payment out of mobile balance.
+It allows offline payment.
 With paid-up capital of NRs.
 400MN up its sleeve, it is already the largest payment service provider (PSP).
-However, its real test would be when it finally launches and makes a head-on collision with other established competitors.
+As we check the beta version of the Namaste pay wallet’s Android app, it kept on crashing.
+Hope they will update it soon to resolve the issues promptly.
 Although its features and advantages look highly credible, only time will tell how far it will go.
-Only time will tell when it finally makes its much-anticipated arrival in 2078 Jestha.